 The Problems with Cryptocurrency Exchange Data

 The devil lies in the details for cryptocurrency data.
-The rapidly-blinking numbers for bitcoin prices conceal myriad problems.
-Some relate to the data’s provenance while others are about their quality.
+The rapidly-blinking numbers for bitcoin prices conceal myriad issues.
+Some relate to the data’s provenance while others are about quality.

 Collins points to Brave Browser’s Basic Attention Token (BAT) as an example.
 The token, which is listed on multiple exchanges, goes by different names at those listings.
 For traders, the difference in nomenclature can translate to millions of dollars in missed arbitrage opportunities.

 Another problem: differences in time zones.
-Twenty-four-hour trading multiplies profit-taking chances.
-But those chances come with riders.
-For example, a difference in seconds or minutes can mean the difference between a successful or failed trade.
+Twenty-four-hour trading extends the window to generate profits.
+But it also complicates matters.
+For example, a difference in seconds or minutes between different time zones can mean the difference between a successful or failed trade.

 Dealing In Data

 Nomics describes itself as an API-first cryptoasset data company.
 That might be a mouthful.
 According to Collins, this means that the company is not focused on presenting crypto data in a beautiful way.
-Rather it has positioned itself as a provider of tools for Application Programming Interface (API), which are used to connect different systems and networks, that help connect cryptocurrency exchanges to trader platforms and provide accurate and normalized data.
+Rather it has positioned itself as a provider of tools for Application Programming Interface (API) that help connect cryptocurrency exchanges to trader platforms and provide accurate and normalized data.
 “We are primarily focused on creating a dataset,” explains Collins.

 To do that, the Minnesota-based company has broadened its reach.
 Currently it draws data from 12 exchanges.
 By the end of this month, however, it will connect to 120.
-“I think when it comes to aggregated data like that for bitcoin, issues are ironed out with a bigger dataset,” says Collins, adding that the number of exchanges will expand in the future.
+“I think when it comes to aggregated data like that for bitcoin, issues are ironed out with a bigger dataset,” says Collins.

 Those exchanges will result in a deluge of data.
 Collins says the company has developed “a scalable way” to ingest more data even as the cost of incrementing connections approaches zero over time.
 In the future, Nomics plans to normalize data based on pre-defined specifications circulated to exchanges.
-Collins says the company has already tried this approach with a decentralized cryptocurrency exchange and partnerships with more exchanges are in the works.
+Collins says they have already tried this approach with a decentralized cryptocurrency exchange and partnerships with other exchanges are in the works.

 Nomics made headlines last year after raising $3 million in funding from big names last year.
 Crypto’s current bear market played a large role in the amount raised by the company.